 Who We Are…

 Established in 1982, the Illinois Primary Health Care Association (IPHCA) is a nonprofit trade association of community health centers (CHCs) that proudly serves as Illinois’ sole primary care association.
-IPHCA represents 48 Organizational members—community health centers—that operate over 450 sites in the state of Illinois.
+IPHCA represents 48 Organizational members—CHCs—that operate nearly 350 sites in the states of Illinois, Iowa and Missouri—serving 1.4 million patients annually.
 There are two IPHCA offices—one in Chicago and one in Springfield.
 Funding is received from membership dues and various state and federal grants.

 Who We Serve…